Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Zoobot : Pretrained Bayesian CNN

 \subsection{Model description}

-\texttt{Zoobot}\footnote{https://github.com/mwalmsley/zoobot} \citep{Walmsley2023} is a Bayesian CNN that is pretrained on 92 million morphological classifications of galaxies as part of the Galaxy Zoo citizen science project \citep{galzoo}.
-Using pretrained models such as \texttt{Zoobot} and fine-tuning them is an example of `transfer learning', where by taking a tool that is already primed to solve a different but related problem and then adapting only a part of the model, it is possible to create a model that is optimised to solve a new problem in a way that is quicker and easier than creating a model from scratch \citep{walmsley24}.
-In our case, we take the pretrained base \zb~CNN model with pre-determined weights and fine-tune it by freezing all the parameters except those in the final layers.
-These parameters in the final layers are allowed to vary through training the CNN on new data such as images of strong lenses.
-The idea of using \texttt{Zoobot} as a base model for lens finding was first presented and tested by \citet{pearce-casey24}, where it was found to be the best-performing machine-learning model of the 20 models tested on \Euclid ERO data; this motivated the use of \texttt{Zoobot} for lens finding in Q1.
+\texttt{Zoobot}\footnote{{https://github.com/mwalmsley/zoobot}} \citep{Walmsley2023} is a Bayesian CNN that is pretrained on 92 million morphological classifications of galaxies as part of the Galaxy Zoo citizen science project \citep{galzoo}.
+Using pretrained models such as \texttt{Zoobot} and fine-tuning them is an example of `transfer learning', whereby taking a tool that is already primed to solve a different but related problem and then adapting only a part of the model, it is possible to create a model that is optimised to solve a new problem in a way that is quicker and easier than creating a model from scratch \citep{walmsley24}. {In our case, we take the pretrained base \zb~CNN model with pre-determined weights and fine-tune it by freezing all the parameters except those in the final layers}.
+These parameters reside in the last layer (the classification head) and the ConvNeXt blocks that precede it, and are allowed to vary through training the CNN on new data such as images of strong lenses.
+The idea of using \texttt{Zoobot} as a base model for lens finding was first presented and tested by \citet{pearce-casey24}, where it was found to be the best{-}performing machine-learning model of the 20 models tested on \Euclid ERO data; this motivated the use of \texttt{Zoobot} for lens finding in Q1.